pyeventsourcing/eventsourcing/docs/topics/projections.rst

 Using event record notifications, the state of an application can be replicated perfectly.
-An original application presents its event records as notifications, and a replicator pull notifications and writes copies of the original records into a replica application.
+An original application presents its event records as notifications.
+A "replicator" pulls notifications and writes copies of the original records into a replica application.

 With event record notifications, the ID of the record is used to sequence the